Rules for getting actionable customer feedback are straightforward to follow.

 9) Only ONE Open-Ended Question

 Single-choice and numerical varieties can be analyzed and tracked, They are also easier to convert to corporate action.
+Qualitative feedback is only useful if it provides descriptive value underpinning the numbers.
 Remember that open ended responses cannot – so need to be limited to one per feedback event.

 10) TWO Minutes – Max